MariusSR/Elevator-Project-TTK4145/README.md

 This repo contains our solution for the elevator project in TTK4145 Real-Time Programming spring 2018.

 ## For the Codereview
 The only module not entirely written by us is the color module (color.erl/hrl) forked from https://github.com/julianduque/erlang-color.
-The entry point of the code is [here] (src/init_node.erl).
+The entry point of the code is [mer] (src/init_node.erl).
 This module spawns neceessary modules with linkin.
 If one of the linked processes crashes, the entire module is restarted.

 ## Introduction